slarimore02/terraform-aws-avi-controller-aws/README.md

-# AVI Controller Deployment on GCP Terraform module
+# AVI Controller Deployment on AWS Terraform module
 This Terraform module creates and configures an AVI (NSX Advanced Load-Balancer) Controller on AWS

 ## Module Functions